 People often tell me that my travel goals are crazy but, in many ways, my goals for early retirement are even crazier.

-Being raised and educated in Canada, I was always encouraged to obtain a university education, find a secure career, claw my way up the corporate ladder, and prepare to retire 40 years later when I will supposedly have more time for fun, traveling, and enjoying my life.
+Being raised and educated in Canada, I was always encouraged to obtain a university education, find a secure career, claw my way up the corporate ladder, and prepare to retire 40 years later.
+That’s when, in theory, I would finally have time for traveling, hobbies, reading, golfing, and generally enjoying my life.

-Clearly, I’m not a patient person.
-My goal for the last few years has been to compress 40 years of working into 15 years of a balanced but strong effort to reach early retirement (become financially independent) by the ripe age of 35 in 2019.
+I’m not a patient person.
+My goal is to compress 40 years of working into less than 15 years and reach retirement (or financial independence) by the ripe age of 35.

 While my Freedom 35 plan is essentially an early retirement plan, I prefer to say my goal is achieving Financial Independence since I cannot see myself as your stereotypical retiree.
 To me, early retirement means giving up work entirely, playing bingo Wednesday nights, seniors’ golf tournaments, and taking lots of naps.